onandoffables/avrpi-tools/README.md

 	Enter your choice:

 You have the option of installing everything in 1 easy step.
-Choose 'e' or 'z' for this.
-Using the pre-compiled version of avrdude is the fastest, but you can also compile from source.
+Choose 'e' for this.
+That patches the Arduino IDE and libraries and installs a pre-compiled version of avrdude.
+But you can also compile avrdude from source.
 This will only take a couple of minutes anyway.

 Use the 'custom install' options to tweak the installation process.
-For example, if you only want to install linuxgpio-enabled avrdude without all the Arduino cruft.
+For example, if you only want to install linuxgpio-enabled avrdude without the Arduino IDE and library.